3ViewSense: Spatial and Mental Perspective Reasoning from Orthographic Views in Vision-Language Models: Results Analysis

 \subsection{In-depth Analysis}

 \textbf{In-Context Learning Analysis.} We ask whether a model can acquire three-view mental reasoning purely from a few in-context demonstrations, without any parameter updates.
-Using the few-shot instruction and teaching examples in Appendix~\ref{sub_appendix:prompt}, we evaluate multiple models on the OrthoMind-3D in-domain test set; results are summarized in Figure~\ref{fig:icl_and_view_description_study}.
+Using the few-shot instruction and teaching examples in Appendix~\ref{sub_appendix:prompt}, we evaluate multiple models on the OrthoMind-3D in-domain test set; results are summarized in Figure~\ref{fig:icl_and_view_description_study} (A).
 We observe that only the strongest proprietary models show limited improvements under ICL, while most open-source VLMs degrade.
-This suggests that three-view reasoning is not merely a prompt-following skill: without an internalized view-consistent representation, the model struggles to reliably translate egocentric visual cues into orthographic constraints, and the additional steps introduced by ICL can amplify misalignment rather than correcting it.
+This suggests that three-view reasoning is not merely a prompt-following skill: without an internalized view-consistent representation, the model struggles to reliably translate egocentric visual cues into orthographic constraints, and the additional steps introduced by ICL may amplify rather than reduce such misalignment.

-\textbf{Explicit Three-View Description Analysis.} Next, we test whether providing an explicit orthographic three-view description can directly improve spatial reasoning.
+\textbf{Explicit Three-View Description Analysis.} Next, we test whether providing an explicit orthographic three-view description can directly improve spatial reasoning, as shown in Figure~\ref{fig:icl_and_view_description_study} (B).
 Across models, injecting the three-view description yields substantial gains, especially on occlusion-heavy block counting, indicating that many models possess sufficient symbolic capacity once the spatial structure is exposed through a view-consistent interface.
-While the effectiveness varies across models and tasks, these differences suggest that the benefit of external spatial cues depends on a model’s ability to coherently integrate multi-view information.
-Overall, the results support our core insight: the primary bottleneck lies in the absence of a stable intermediate spatial representation, motivating 3ViewSense to explicitly learn to induce and integrate orthographic views rather than relying on ad-hoc prompting or external annotations at inference time.
+While the effectiveness varies across models and tasks, these differences suggest that the benefit of external spatial cues depends on a model's ability to coherently integrate multi-view information.
+Overall, the results support our core insight: the primary bottleneck lies in the absence of a stable intermediate spatial representation, motivating 3ViewSense to explicitly learn to induce and integrate orthographic views rather than relying on prompt-only adaptation or external annotations at inference time.

 \textbf{Model Response Analysis.} \Cref{tab:avg_answer_length} shows that the base model exhibits extreme verbosity on block counting (e.g., $>10\text{k}$ tokens), suggesting that, without explicit spatial representation, the model tends to revisit uncertain spatial hypotheses, which can cause drift and hallucinated intermediate states and eventually hurt accuracy.
 In contrast, 3ViewSense consistently produces concise outputs by guiding the model to reason from an engineering-inspired three-view perspective: it first forms view-consistent orthographic mental sketches and then composes the final answer, reducing ambiguity and redundant deliberation.
 This qualitative behavior is further illustrated in Appendix~\ref{appendix:response_examples} (Figure~\ref{fig:model_response_examples}).